 Which puppy is right for you?

-- Does your home have the space needed for a puppy or a dog?
+Space - is your home big enough for a puppy or a dog?

-- Will the puppies you've been admiring have a garden or outside space to play in?
+Garden - will the puppy you've been admiring have a garden or outside space to play in?

-Puppies need exercise, training, play and company.
-However, different breeds of puppy need different amounts.
+Time - puppies need exercise, training, play and company.
+However, different breeds need different amounts of your time.
 Does your lifestyle mean you can offer an active dog breed the time they'll need?

-Consider too, how much grooming a puppy needs.
+Grooming - consider how much grooming the puppy will need.
 Long-haired puppies may need lots more time to groom.

 Choosing where to get your puppy